Noziop/Projet_Portfolio/Stage_1/README.md

     - Mastered and modern technology stack:
       * Backend: Python 3.10+, FastAPI for optimal performance
       * Frontend: Vue.js 3 with Composition API
-      * Database: MariaDB for reliability
+      * Database: MariaDB for reliability + MiniO for FITS files stocking
       * Cache and message broker: Redis
     - Specialized libraries:
       * Scikit-learn for ML and image processing